 If an organization does get hit by ransomware, there are comprehensive guides available as to what the organization must immediately do.
 Isolating the incident and affected endpoints to prevent further infection, for instance, as well as to engage a professional incident response team for investigation.
 It is even possible to avoid paying the ransom, if malware analysis on the ransomware uncovers methods to decrypt the data, such as finding hardcoded encryption keys.

 Obviously, prevention is always preferred.
-Prior to getting hit, organizations should take on a risk-based, proactive approach to cybersecurity.
+Security professionals should be aware of the common cyber threatscommon cyber threats and web vulnerabilitiesweb vulnerabilities and prior to getting hit, they should take on a risk-based, proactive approach to cybersecurity.
 This means regularly backing up critical files, operating systems, and possibly keeping the extremely sensitive files offline and out of sight from any attacker.